-- Ensure wipes are saturated with alcohol i.e. have not dried out. - When using the wipe work from the prepared (peeled) surface towards the unprepared area and discard the wipe after it has come in contact with any unprepared areas.
-Wiping from unprepared areas towards the prepared surface can contaminate the fusion surface and similarly using a wipe which has been used on an unprepared surface can also introduce contaminants. - Only use the wipe once. - Do not wipe over the witness mark. - Do not touch the prepared pipe surface with bare or contaminated hands sweat, sunscreen, barrier cream, soap, detergent, dirt and skin oils are all potential sources of contamination.
-Disposable latex or nitrile powder free gloves are recommended when handling the wipes for preparation of the surface. - Ensure alcohol left by the wipe on the cleaned surface has evaporated and the prepared surfaces are completely dry before assembling the joint. - Ensure that any part of the wipe that is in contact with the welder's hand does not make contact with the joint surface. - Refer to the electrofusion fitting supplier for the correct selection of alcohol wipes.
+- Ensure wipes are saturated with alcohol i.e., have not dried out. - When using the cleaning wipe, work from the prepared (peeled) surface towards the unprepared area and discard the wipe after it has come in contact with any unprepared areas.
+Wiping from unprepared areas towards the prepared surface can contaminate the fusion surface and similarly using a wipe which has been used on an unprepared surface can also introduce contaminants.